petersarll/rails_react_graphql_template/README.md

     $ rails server

+check http://localhost:3000/ or the localhost you are using to make sure rails server is working

-check your localhost /graphiql http://localhost:3000/graphiql to see if rails is working.
+check http://localhost:3000/graphiql or the localhost you are using to make sure rails graphiql is working